Our mission is to provide the highest standard of patient care whilst incorporating a holistic approach toward diagnosis and management of illness.

 Our practice stores all personal information securely.

 All Staff and third parties have confidentiality agreements in place.
-Algester Medical Centre store and manage patient data electronically in accordance with the Royal College of General Practitioners (RACGP) standards and Computer and Information Security Standards.
+Algester Medical Centre store and manage patient data electronically in accordance with the Royal Australian College of General Practitioners (RACGP) standards and Computer and Information Security Standards.

 How can you access and correct your personal information at our practice?